Scholarships & Youth Programs

 Great Lakes Energy is proud to offer scholarship opportunities for students pursuing careers in electrical linework, electrical engineering, and information technology. Â

 The lineworker program scholarship, which was previously funneled through Alpena Community College and Northwest Lineman College, has been expanded to include eligibility for any accredited lineworker program in Michigan.
-Up to six $1,000 scholarships will be awarded annually.
+Up to six $1,000 lineworker program scholarships will be awarded annually.

 The scholarships are available for residents of Michigan who have a GPA of at least 2.5 on a 4.0 scale and are enrolled or planning to enroll in an accredited program for the upcoming school year or program term.
-We closed the 2022-23 school year application period with $16,000 in scholarships awarded.
+We closed the 2023-24 school year application period with $14,000 in scholarships awarded.

-Scholarship eligibility requirements are included on the applications which are available here:
+Scholarship eligibility requirements are included on the applications, which are available here:

-- Electrical engineering / information technology scholarship application
+- Electrical engineering/information technology scholarship application

 - Lineworker program scholarship application